-- i) Steps before starting surgical scrub with antiseptic soap that aims to remove transient flora: - Remove all jewellery (rings, wedding bands, watches, bracelets, traditional or religious strings or skins [before entering the operating theatre). - Wash hands with plain soap and water.
-Wash the wrists and forearms to the elbows as well. - Pay attention to the areas underneath the nails. - Nailbrushes should not be used as they may damage the skin and encourage shedding of cells and bacteria. - Rinse the arms, wrists and forearms with tepid water. - Dry hands and arms with paper towel. - ii) Surgical scrub with antiseptic soap aims to reduce the resident microbial load.
+- 1) These steps aim to remove transient flora: Remove all jewellery (rings, wedding bands, watches, bracelets, traditional or religious strings or skins before entering the operating theatre. - Wash hands with plain soap and water.
+Wash the wrists and forearms to the elbows as well. - Pay attention to the areas underneath the nails. - Nailbrushes should not be used as they may damage the skin and encourage shedding of cells and bacteria. - Rinse the arms, wrists and forearms with tepid water. - Dry hands and arms with paper towels.